ppetrovtv/pine_script_docs/source/language/Execution_model.rst

 When a Pine script is loaded on a chart it executes once on each historical bar using the available OHLCV (open, high, low, close, volume) values for each bar.
 Once the script's execution reaches the rightmost bar in the dataset, if trading is currently active on the chart's symbol, then Pine *studies* will execute once every time price changes.
 Pine *strategies* will by default only execute when the rightmost bar closes, but they can also be configured to execute every time price changes, like studies do.

 All symbol/resolution pairs have a dataset comprising a limited number of bars.
 When you scroll a chart to the left to see the dataset's earlier bars, the corresponding bars are loaded on the chart.
 The loading process stops when there are no more bars for that particular symbol/resolution pair or approximately 10000 bars have been loaded [#all_available_bars]_.
-You can scroll the chart to the left until the very first bar of the dataset which has an index value of 0
+You can scroll the chart to the left until the very first bar of the dataset, which has an index value of 0
 (see `bar_index <https://www.tradingview.com/pine-script-reference/v4/#var_bar_index>`__).

-All bars in a dataset are *historical bars* except the rightmost one if a trading session is active.
+All bars in a dataset are *historical bars*, except the rightmost one if a trading session is active.
 When trading is active in the rightmost bar, it is called the *realtime bar*.
 The realtime bar updates when a price change is detected.
 When the realtime bar closes it becomes a historical bar and a new realtime bar opens.
 All bars created outside of session hours are considered historicial bars since there are no trades then.

 Calculation based on historical bars
 ------------------------------------